CloudClub-uoft/cloud-club-website/docs/DATABASE.md

 5. In the left sidebar, click on New.
 (Fig. 2)

-6. Enter `cloudclub` in the textbox and click on Create.
+6. Enter `cloudclub` in the textbox and click on Create (Fig. 3).

-7. In a terminal navigate to the root of the clone repository.
+7. In a terminal navigate to where you have clones this repository.

 8. Run `npm i` in the command line to install all packages.